Luis van Rooten

-Luis d'Antin van Rooten (November 29, 1906 – June 17, 1973) was a Mexican-born American actor.
+Luis d'Antin van Rooten (November 29, 1906 – June 17, 1973) was an American actor, author, artist, designer and architect.
 He was sometimes credited as Louis Van Rooten.

+Van Rooten was born on November 29, 1906 in Mexico City, Mexico.
+His father worked as a translator and clerk at the American Embassy.
+Some sources say his father was killed during the Mexican Revolution.

+In 1914, when he was 8, Van Rooten emigrated to the United States with his Belgian grandmother.
+Because he had no papers, his grandmother claimed van Rooten was her son, which resulted in the elongation of his name to Luis Ricardo Carlos Fernand d’Antin y Zuloaga van Rooten.

+Van Rooten attended a boarding school in Pennsylvania and earned his BA in architecture at the University of Pennsylvania in 1927.
+He enjoyed a successful career as an architect in Cleveland, Ohio before his love for acting led to a career as one of radio and television's most prolific character actors and narrators.

+Van Rooten's obituary in The New York Times noted that he worked on as many as 50 shows a month because of his ability to do dialects and criminals.
+Once, he was bumped off in 10 crime shows in a week.

-Van Rooten was born in Mexico City, Mexico, and emigrated to the United States with his parents when he was eight, growing up in Pennsylvania.
-He earned his BA at the University of Pennsylvania and worked as an architect before deciding to pursue film work in Hollywood during World War II.
-His facility with languages made van Rooten an in-demand military radio announcer during the war, and he conducted a variety of broadcasts in Italian, Spanish, and French.
-This led into film work, often in roles requiring an accent or skill with dialects.
+His facility with languages made van Rooten an in-demand military radio announcer during World War II.
+He conducted a variety of broadcasts in Italian, Spanish, and French.
+This led to film work, often in roles requiring an accent or skill with dialects.

+Van Rooten died June 17, 1973, in Chatham, Massachusetts in the retirement home he had designed himself.

 Film work

 Known for his villainous roles, he played Nazi ringleader Heinrich Himmler in The Hitler Gang (1944) and Operation Eichmann (1961).
 He played supporting roles with a number of film stars, including Alan Ladd in Two Years Before the Mast (1946) and Beyond Glory (1948), Charles Laughton in The Big Clock (1948), Veronica Lake in Saigon (1948), Edward G. Robinson in Night Has a Thousand Eyes (1948), and Kirk Douglas in Detective Story (1951).
 He provided the voices for both the King and the Grand Duke in Walt Disney's animated film Cinderella (1950).